Aspie96/blog/content/posts/free-speech.md

 The [free speech flag](https://web.archive.org/web/20070504012547/http://www.badmouth.net/free-speech-flag/), a symbol of personal freedoms, was created as a response to attempts of censorship in the US based on DRM law.

-Besides all recognized exceptions to it, several violations First Amendment rights happen in the US.
+Besides all recognized exceptions to it, several blunt violations of First Amendment rights happen in the US.
 Organizations like the [Foundation for Individual Rights and Expression](https://www.thefire.org/) fight against these abuses.

-According to the [Press Freedom Index](https://rsf.org/index), freedom of the press in the United States is inferior to that of several other countries.
+In the [World Press Freedom Index](https://rsf.org/index), compiled by [Reporters Without Borders](https://rsf.org/), the United States rank below several other countries.

 ### In the European Union